cloudwebteam/cloud_db/Readme.md

 }).addTable( userTableSpec ).connect( function(){
 	var userTable = db.table( 'User' );

+	// if it is your first time using the table, or if the spec has changed, call userTable.sync() to update it.

 	// create
 	userTable.create({
 		name: 'My First User', // if not present, will trigger error and fail